lfost42/caseops/README.md

 - Create a **case deliverables checklist** to clarify what "good" looks like for each phase.
 - Develop **maturity milestones** to help engineers self-assess and guide mentorship.
 - Build **templates and documentation** (in Markdown or Notion) that can evolve into automation later.
-- Design a **future dashboard mock-up** showing what observability of process might look like.
+- Design a **tooling POCs** to show how the process might be observed and monitored.

 ---